bramley/phplist-plugin-common/README.md

 ## Version history ##

     version     Description
-    3.10.3+20190528 Improve display of listing and pager 3.10.2+20190509 Improve display of icons
+    3.10.4+20190609 Use the same paging controls as core phplist 3.10.3+20190528 Improve display of listing and pager 3.10.2+20190509 Improve display of icons
     3.10.1+20190318 Log event for update of frontend translations only when they have changed